bingson/WinGolems/Readme.md

 ## Quick Start Template

-Within this repository the code for the creation of interface elements (i.e., interface templates) is kept separate from the code that executes the desired task.
-The user only needs to know the correct calling convention to use WinGolems convenience functions such as ActivateApp().
-Note: The quickstart template highlights a subset of WinGolems' convenience functions.
-For a more comprehensive reference template, please see the files in \Golems\TpKb which was written for Lenovo Trackpoint-based keyboards (my perferred input device).
+Within this repository the code for the creation of interface elements (i.e., interface templates) is kept separate from the code that executes the desired task (i.e., function libraries).
+The user only needs to know the correct calling convention to use WinGolems convenience functions like ActivateApp().
+Note: The quickstart template only highlights a subset of WinGolems' convenience functions.
+For a more comprehensive reference template, please see the files in \Golems\TpKb which was written for Lenovo Trackpoint-based keyboards.

-The initial value provided by this repository will come from alleviating common workflow frictions.
-For instance, when different applications have different shortcuts for the same function (e.g., switching tabs with ctrl+tab vs ctrl+PgDn), users are forced to remember application specific information that could be standardized away.
-Another example is when software developers assign prime keyboard real-estate to uncommonly used actions for example, Windows key + F opens a feedback dialog in Windows OS.
+The initial value provided by this repository will come from smoothing out common workflow frictions.
+For instance, when different applications have different shortcuts for the same function (e.g., switching tabs with ctrl+tab vs ctrl+PgDn), users are forced to remember extraneous information to interact with their machine that could be standardized away.
+Another problem arises when developers reserve prime keyboard real-estate to less frequently used operations (e.g., Windows key + F is a shortcut for opening a feedback dialog in Windows OS).
+WinGolems was designed with the paradigm that the most frequently performed operations should be the easiest to execute.

-WinGolems provides template examples of how to standardize and reengineer how one engages different applications.

 "Operating systems and devices should mold to our needs, not the other way around."—[Satya Nadella](https://www.theverge.com/2021/6/24/22549007/microsoft-windows-11-satya-nadella-remarks-apple)